 This is also the stage where the customer group joins the Stork team.
 From that moment on, the first two stages have been completed several times to arrive at one customer-Stork team finally.
 However, this has now been achieved together with the customer group of the refinery and petrochemical plant and the Stork team.
-As a result, the existing expectations have been further supplemented so that a one way of working method and corresponding behavior from the customer-Stork team has been formulated.
+As a result, the existing expectations have been further supplemented so that a one way of working method and corresponding behaviour from the customer-Stork team has been formulated.
 Of course, without restricting creativity.

 What is happening to the team now?
 A right combination of cooperation, mutual dependence and self-reliance has emerged.
-All this with minimal control from the team leader, whereby the objectives - on an individual and team basis - are successfully achieved, for both the customer and Stork.
-For me, this team approaches the definition of an HPT quite nicely: effective collaboration - loyalty - spirit.
+All this with minimal control from the team leader, whereby the objectives – on an individual and team basis – are successfully achieved, for both the customer and Stork.
+For me, this team approaches the definition of an HPT quite nicely: effective collaboration, loyalty & spirit.

 The inevitable; the team is dissolved.
 This stage is constantly present because, after successful delivery of a (partial) deliverable within the project, the colleague in charge already says goodbye because “his job is done”.
 Consider this as a farewell!
 After all, it is not about a passer-by that joins a group and then leaves again.
 It is about an essential part of a close team that is cut away.
-So it hurts when someone leaves no matter how weird it sounds!
+So, it hurts when someone leaves, no matter how weird it sounds!
 It is about saying goodbye to someone you have opened yourself to with your emotions, positive conflicts and self-reflection.

 In addition, this team presented several webinars, seminars, lectures and white papers.
 With pride.
 Proud to experience this and share it with others.
 So if someone leaves the team … “It’s never a goodbye, it’s a see you later”.

 For me, as a team leader, it was important to consciously go through the first three stages with the team in a very short time.
 There is no precise moment when you move from one stage to another or when you step back.
-What I did consciously in these first three stages is guiding, delegating and facilitating in creating conflicts, aligning and connecting in order to grow from there in mutual trust to realize the team objectives.
+What I did consciously in these first three stages is guiding, delegating and facilitating in creating conflicts, aligning and connecting to grow from there in mutual trust to realize the team objectives.

 Before looking at the Contract Value versus Team Development, let’s explain the chart first.
 The x-axis shows the Time and the y-axis the Contract Value.
 The horizontal line in the picture represents the agreed value.
-The line above represents the value for an HPT and below it for a non-functioning team.
+The line above represents the value for an HPT, and below it for a non-functioning team.

 Within this team, the objectives exceed the agreed contract value.
 Which is jointly demonstrated from the contract performance indicators, customer business operation indicators and the jointly drawn up business case from this project.
-Stork is no longer perceived as a passer-by for an implementation project, but as a partner for building the future “Asset Performance Management - Way of Working”-generation within the customer.
+Stork is no longer perceived as a passer-by for an implementation project, but as a partner for building the future “Asset Performance Management Way of Working” generation within the customer.

 It is often difficult to demonstrate this concretely.
-Still, if the team does not function and if you lose a customer or have to perform unforeseen and unpaid work, it is immediately noticeable financially, for both the customer and Stork.
+Still, if the team does not function and whether you lose a customer or have to perform unforeseen and unpaid work, it is immediately noticeable financially, for both the customer and Stork.

 A vital team indicator for everyone is enjoying their work; experience the fun.
 And there is fun for sure!
 It pleases me to see how everyone with different backgrounds and cultures interacts with each other on location, both in business and in their leisure time.
 Everyone in their own way.
 That’s what you do it for!
 The training of the Tropical Institute has undoubtedly contributed to this success.